Sharawi Gomaa: Biography

-Following this incident Gomaa was arrested and tried due to his alleged participation in the planned coup against Sadat.
-He was sentenced to death, but in December 1971 his sentence was reduced to life imprisonment.
+Following this incident Gomaa was arrested and tried due to his alleged participation in the planned coup against Anwar Sadat.
+The reason for the arrest of Gomaa and others such as Sami Sharaf was that they had been supported by the ASU, the leftist figures affiliated with the Al Tali'a magazine, and the business elites.
+Gomaa was sentenced to death, but in December 1971 his sentence was reduced to life imprisonment.

-Gomaa was an anti-communist and supported the establishment of a capitalist state.
+Gomaa was an anti-communist and supported the establishment of a capitalist system.
+However, he was one of the Egyptian officials who preferred to get support from the Soviet Union, particularly after the defeat of Egypt in the Six-Day War in 1967.
 He died on 28 November 1988.